Last updated on February 15th, 2019

 - Can I file for U.S. citizenship if I have a criminal record?

-However, you should always speak with an immigration attorney before making any final decisions about the naturalization process.
+Remember to always speak with an immigration attorney before making any final decisions about the naturalization process.
 An attorney can help you navigate the system and make sure that your immigration and naturalization processes go as smoothly as possible.